noom/django-google-adwords/README.rst

 	    print data

-Google Adwords API Versions
+Google AdWords API Versions
 ===========================

-The intention is to keep in sync with the latest available Google Adwords API versions - currently this is v201509_
+The intention is to keep in sync with the latest available Google AdWords API versions - currently this is v201509_

 To do this it's highly possible we'll need to break backwards compatibility as